danielyaba/gke-private-tunneller/README.md

 ```

 #### Using _gke_tunnel_ script
-_gke_tunnel_ script is designed to connect to a vm-instance named bastion-host in the same projet as the GKE cluster.
+_gke_tunnel_ script is designed to connect to a vm-instance named `gke-mgmt` in the same projet as the GKE cluster.
 If _GKE_CLUSTER_NAME_ was provided to the script as second argument the script will connect directly to this cluster.
 If _GKE_CLUSTER_NAME_ wasn't provided then the script will let you choose a cluster from the project provided.
 It connects to the target bastion host through the IAP tunnel and addes aliases to kubectl, kubens and helm commands.